 Set up large stones, bricks, or stepping stones on the outer part of your fence.
 This will make digging underneath almost impossible since the dog cannot keep these things away from his path while digging.

 Another option is to bend the wire in the shape of an “L” shape and attach it to the top of your fence.
-This can also be a great barrier for the fence.
+This can also be a great barrier to the fence.